-"I fully expect, given the history of how elections are conducted in Wisconsin ... that the outcome is not going to be different" than the current unofficial results, Mark Thomsen, chair of Wisconsin's elections commission, said at a news conference on Nov.
+"I fully expect, given the history of how elections are conducted in Wisconsin ... that the outcome is not going to be different" than the current unofficial results, Mark Thomsen, chair of the Wisconsin Elections Commission, said at a news conference on Nov.
 28.

 Stein held a rally in front of Trump Tower in Manhattan on Dec.
-5 and made it clear that she isn't expecting the overall outcome to change, saying that it would be “unfair” to “raise expectations that the outcome is going to change,” and emphasized she isn’t doing this in support of one candidate.
+5 and made it clear that she isn't expecting the overall outcome to change, saying that it would be “unfair” to “raise expectations that the outcome is going to change.”
+She also emphasized she isn’t doing this in support of one candidate.